NangoHQ/nango/docs/docs/reference/core-concepts.md

 -   Your app's `client_id` and `client_secret` (this is how the OAuth provider identifies your application)
 -   The `scope`s you would like to use with the API

-Nango calls this bundle a Provider Configuration.
-You add and manage them in [your dashboard](https://app.nango.dev) or with our configuration API.
+Nango calls this bundle an Integration.
+You add and manage them in [your dashboard](https://app.nango.dev/integrations).

-### Provider Config Key {#providerConfigKey}
+### Integration Config Key {#configKey}

-Each Provider Configuration in Nango is identified by a unique Provider Config Key.
+Each Integration in Nango is identified by a unique Config Key.
 You get to choose it.

 You use this Config Key to tell Nango for which configuration the OAuth flow should run, or for which provider the access token should be retrieved (more on this below).

-For most use cases we recommend you use the Provider Template name as the Provider Config Key, e.g. `google`, `slack`, `salesforce` etc.
+For most use cases we recommend you use the Provider Template name as the Config Key, e.g. `google`, `slack`, `salesforce` etc.

-But in some situations you may have multiple configurations for the same provider: For instance one Google config for accessing Google Calendar and one for accessing Google Drive.
+But in some situations you may have multiple integrations for the same provider: For instance one Google integration for accessing Google Calendar and one for accessing Google Drive.
 In this case you will need to pick unique names for each, e.g. `google-calendar` and `google-drive`.

 ## Connections and the Connection Id: How we store access tokens {#connections}